 - Apex = Oracle Application Express, included in Standard ánd Enterprise Edition

 With ‘Full Use’ licenses you can choose from 3 types of licenses:

 - Employee (EMP) – license.

-Here you pay per processor, but a processor under the definition of Oracle.
+You pay per processor, but a processor according to the definition of Oracle.
 As the processors become increasingly powerful and have multiple cores, Oracle has created a “core element”.

 For Intel and AMD dual-core CPU typically a factor of 0.5 for each core is used, so Oracle will count this processor as 1 Oracle processor (2 cores x 0.5 = 1).
 This is no different from the number of CPUs in this case.
 But customers also uses servers with 2 quad core cpu’s.
 Suppose this has also a factor of 0.5, so Oracle will count this as four processors: 2 CPUs x 4 cores = 8 cores.
 8 cores x 0.5 = 4 Oracle processors.

 The core-factor-table Oracle uses is to be found here.